 - Study Abroad Advisory of Student Risk

 - Weather and Climate

 - Research Your Destination

-University College Cork is a leading university in Ireland, especially in the fields of biological sciences.
 The city of Cork bears the strength and scars of the industrial revolution and mass emigration, along with the beauty and history of the Celtic peoples evident in the surrounding county.
 The University is within walking distance of downtown Cork and most main attractions such as the Cork Gaol, and Patrick and Oliver Plunkett Streets.

 UC Davis reserves the right to change the accommodation location.
 Should this be necessary, we will arrange comparable lodging.
 Please note that elevators, air conditioners and other modern conveniences may not be available in all locations.

 Students will live in apartments with a shared kitchen for preparing their own meals.
 Four group meals will be provided as part of program activities, but all other meals are out of pocket.
 More information regarding meals will be available in your Program Specific Guide once available.

 - Day trip to Country Clare and the Cliffs of Moher

 Please note: These activities and excursions are tentative and subject to change.

 Participation in this UC Davis Study Abroad program requires travel to and extended living in a foreign location(s) abroad.
 UC Davis Study Abroad endeavors to reduce and mitigate risk wherever possible.
 However, the environments and risks associated with living in these locations are substantially different than those found during a regular course of study at UC Davis.
 All participants must download and review the following information prior to departure.
 Any questions should be directed to the Program Coordinator.